JDenn0514/Jacob-Dennen-Website/content/authors/admin/_index.md

 title: Jacob Dennen
 ---

 Hi!
 Welcome to my website!
 A little about my website.
-First of all, it is still under maintenance and has not been completed yet but eventually will contain blog posts, projects, and other stuff I find interesting.
+First of all, it is still under maintenance and has not been completed yet.
+Eventually it will contain blog posts, projects, and other stuff I find interesting.

 About myself, my name is Jacob Dennen and I am a senior at Denison University studying political science.
 I am currently conducting research on antisemitism among the American Left, particularly Progressives and Liberals.
-Outside of school, I am on the Denison Men's Tennis Team and I am a die hard Chicago White Sox fan.
+Outside of school, I am on the Denison Men's Tennis Team and a die hard Chicago White Sox fan.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/Dennen-Jacob-Resume.pdf" "newtab" >}}resumé{{< /staticref >}}.